by Celeste Lipford and Terry Lipford - last updated on 11/7/2025

 It isn't obvious in this picture, but these are very small ferry boats.
 It held fewer than 15 vehicles, and it was able to do that only by careful positioning & parking by the crew.

-After a "false stop" (we discovered that there is more than one Auto Ferry dock), we arrived and are now waiting for the Auto Ferry to Varenna.
+Once we reached the Menaggio area, we made several "false stops" (we discovered that there is more than one Auto Ferry dock) - we finally arrived and had to wait for the Auto Ferry to Varenna.
 You never have to wait very long for another ferry to show up, they are frequent!

 However, you must pay attention to where each Auto Ferry is going, otherwise, you might wind up in Tremezzo when you really wanted to go to Varenna!
 Not to worry though, each boat crew shouts out what their destination is before they load cars or passengers.